CodemasonHQ/docs/introduction.md

 We walk a fine line between *Platform as a Service* and *Containers as a Service*.

 You could probably call us *"DevOps as a Service"*.
-We handle or simplify DevOps related stuff that gets in the way of developers actually developing, without crippling you if you outgrow us!
+We handle or simplify DevOps related stuff that gets in the way of developers actually developing, without crippling you when you grow!

 And that's what really sets Codemason apart: